WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Haunch.md

 Both methods can define the haunch the same for every member in the bridge, same in each span or segment, or unique for every span or segment

 > Tip: An automated design algorithm can be used to design Explicit haunch depths.
 The option is available from the "Fill Haunch Depth Input with Computed Values" option on the @ref ug_finished_elevations_graph window.
+Design can also be accessed from the main program menu at "Project->Design Haunch Depths".

 "A" (Slab Offset) and Assumed Excess Camber Method (PGSuper Only)
 --------------------------------